akhanalcs/blazor-identity-api/README.md

    <img width="550" alt="image" src="https://github.com/affableashish/blazor-identity-api/assets/30603497/77512a98-c156-47de-a7c1-5fe27adb2e03">

 ## How the claims showed up in the UI
-The services are finally setup at the last line of `MicrosoftAccountExtensions` where there's a call to `.AddOAuth`.
+The services are setup at the last line of `MicrosoftAccountExtensions` where there's a call to `.AddOAuth`.
 Here you can see the `MicrosoftAccountHandler`.

 <img width="950" alt="image" src="https://github.com/affableashish/blazor-identity-api/assets/30603497/f93e19a0-e5b7-4380-8497-9a75b7e7c088">